 What can you do?

-- Use the 95°C wash for bedding to get the best chance of keeping the water over 60°C for 20 minutes
+- Use the 90°C wash for bedding to get the best chance of keeping the water over 60°C for 20 minutes

 - Soak clothes and bedding for 30 minutes a solution of water and eucalyptus oil (1 part oil to 120 parts water) before using a regular 40°C wash cycle.
-This has been shown to kill the house dust mites, although the eucalyptus smell may linger for 2 to 3 days.
+This has been shown to kill the house dust mites.
+However, the eucalyptus smell may linger for 2 to 3 days.

 One of the reasons that fresh laundry can feel crisp and stiff is the build up of detergents in the fabrics.
 And to keep clothes comfortable we often add even more chemicals in the shape of fabric softeners.
-Amazingly, washing new clothing according to the detergent manufacturer’s instructions can leave enough detergent in the fabric for it to fail the standard Oekotex chemical irritant testing that we carry out on all our products before we release them for sale.
+Like most UK manufacturers, we ensure that all our products comply with the Oekotex 100 chemical irritant guidelines.
+Amazingly, washing new clothing according to the detergent manufacturer’s instructions can leave enough detergent residue for them to fail Oekotex 100.
 Studies have also shown that detergent residues can make up as much as 2% of the weight of regularly laundered clothing – that’s a lot of detergent being held next to sensitive skin.

 What can you do?